mikedotcpp/GBRaycaster/README.md

 This demo still utilizes the same raycasting technique from `CocosWolf3D`, but renders the results in a vastly different way.
 There's a lot going on here:

 ### Instancing
-I am using a technology called [instancing](https://www.khronos.org/registry/OpenGL-Refpages/es3.0/html/glDrawElementsInstanced.xhtml) to draw many similarly textured objects with little cost.
+I am using a technique called [instancing](https://www.khronos.org/registry/OpenGL-Refpages/es3.0/html/glDrawElementsInstanced.xhtml) to draw many similarly textured objects with little cost.
 The objects themselves are proper 3D meshes (of cubes) which are assigned to the `Sprite3D` container object at load time.
 Like the sprite-based version, these cubes can define unique textures for all 6 faces. *Note*: instancing requires an OpenGL ES extension for the 2.0 API and is included in 3.0 and above, therefore it may not be available on some hardware.